twhl-community/halflife-unified-sdk/UNIFIED_CHANGELOG.md

 * Merged `CBasePlayerItem` and `CBasePlayerWeapon` (items only work properly when they are weapons anyway, some code assumes all items are weapons and no classes inherit from `CBasePlayerItem` directly)
 * Reworked ammo type definitions so the types are explicitly defined instead of implicitly through weapons referencing them.
 The ammo type definition now includes the maximum capacity.
 Code that required the capacity to be passed in now queries the ammo type system for this information instead.
 The list of ammo types is sent to the client as well
 * Reworked weapon info to be networked to client through the new networking system, `WeaponList` network message removed
+* Reworked tripmine entities to use separate world model
+* Added `ITEM_FLAG_SELECTONEMPTY` flag to weapons that regenerate ammo to always be selectable and never show as red in hud history

 ## Audio